Aviation Compliance Coordinator

 ESSENTIAL FUNCTIONS: (Essential functions may include, but are not limited to, the functions listed below)

-Ensures compliance with FAA, OSHA, DOJ, DOT, DHS, and other federal agency requirements for Albuquerque Sunport and Double Eagle II airports.
+Monitor and ensure compliance related to accommodations, accessibility design and standards; federal agency requirements relevant to Albuquerque Sunport and Double Eagle II airports.

-Maintains and supports the implementation of the Aviation Department’s Title VI Plan, Limited English Proficiency Plan, and Community Participation Plan.
+Coordinate, maintain and support the implementation of the Aviation Department’s Title VI Plan, Limited English Proficiency Plan, and Community Participation Plan.

-Engages with community organizations to provide translation and interpretation services and supports the Aviation Department’s Disadvantaged Business Enterprise (DBE) and Airport Concession Disadvantaged Business Enterprise (ACDBE) programs.
+Engage with community organizations to provide translation and interpretation services; support the Aviation Department’s Disadvantaged Business Enterprise (DBE) and Airport Concession Disadvantaged Business Enterprise (ACDBE) programs.

 Perform related duties and responsibilities as required.